alexandrevilain/tabcoder/README.md

 Several popular tools either dropped or lack support for pure AI-powered autocomplete:

-1. **KiloCode** removed support for this feature in [PR #1565](https://github.com/Kilo-Org/kilocode/pull/1565) in favor of Inline Assist which is great but doesn't provides real-time suggestions as it should be manually triggered.
+1. **KiloCode** removed support for this feature in [PR #1565](https://github.com/Kilo-Org/kilocode/pull/1565) in favor of Inline Assist, which is great but doesn’t provide real-time suggestions since it must be manually triggered.
+A new “Auto trigger” option was later added to automatically launch Inline Assist when you stop typing, which can be handy for quick fixes.
+However, it feels too intrusive for autocomplete use cases, as it displays a diff rather than inline, seamless suggestions.
 2. **RooCode** and **Cline** currently don't offer AI-driven autocompletion.
 3. **GitHub Copilot Chat** is open-source, but **Copilot's autocomplete** remains proprietary—no custom provider support.
 4. **Continue** had a stellar autocomplete feature, but the project's scope includes too many unrelated features.